Post Summary: Clever Ways To Find Discount Outdoor Gear (To Save Tons of Money)

 This service isn’t free, but stupid cheap compared to retail prices.
 For example, if you need a bear bin to go camping on a Washington beach, renting one from UW’s Gear Garage is $2 for the first day and $1 every day after. (vs $70 for purchasing a brand new one).

 Gear shops like REI often have rental programs offering gear for camping and hiking, climbing, cycling, paddling, snow sports, and even car racks.
 Another perk of renting gear?
 Like borrowing, it’s a great way to test out something you’ve had your eye on before purchasing it yourself.

 Some items we have rented in the past have been snow shoes, skis, and bikes.
 These high-ticket items may not be worth a splurge (right now).
 Renting them is an inexpensive way to try out the sport, to see if you want to invest further in the future!

-Buying Discount Camping Gear On Resale Sites – PRO TIPS
+How to Safely Buy Discount Camping Gear On Resale Sites

 If you are buying cheap camping gear from a resale site and meeting the seller for pickup, there are a few things to consider – to protect yourself and your investment.
 Here are some tips for shopping for cheap hiking gear: